Viggy005/eng99_IACode_ANSIBLE/README.md

 ## Adhoc Commands: we run them from controller VM ; it responds with information from the agent
 - Ad-hoc commands are one of the simplest ways of using Ansible.
 These are used when you want to issue some commands on a server or bunch of servers.
 The ad-hoc commands are not stored for future use, but it represents a fast way to interact with the desired servers.

+- To put simply, Ansible ad hoc commands are one-liner Linux shell commands and playbooks are like a shell script, a collective of many commands with logic.
+Ansible ad hoc commands come handy when you want to perform a quick task
 ## Some Adhoc commands used:
 - ansible all -m ping
 - ansible web -m ping